tontien/APAnalysis/README.md

 ### Database
 In order to parse the data from json files, you need to create the database first.
 You can find at the root folder a SQL script "BDD_DDL_Script.sql".
 If you only want to run the website, only the dtw_tables can be imported.
 In this project, I choose to parse all data in development side and aggregate them in tables used by the website.
 (You will only also need to import the referential tables champions and items).

+### Configuration

+Your API key in constant/Constant.hx

+    public static inline var API_KEY:String = "MORDE-IS-THE-KING";

+Your database in dao/Bdd.hx

+    // Syntax is PDO.open("mysql:dbname=database;host=server", "user", "password", "options");
+    cnx = PDO.open("");

 ### Compile the project

     haxe  -cp src -php 'path_to_compile' -main Main

+And then you can be able to your localhost server.